Lesser Black-backed Gull Larus fuscus

 Numerous winter visitor and passage migrant.
 Small breeding population in Birmingham and Worcester.

 Lesser Black-backed Gull is a common winter visitor to the region and at most roosts it outnumbers the Herring Gull by a considerable margin.
 Numbers wintering in the region were very low prior to the late 1950s but then increased rapidly to reach a total of around 10000 by the late 1960s and 25000 - 30000 by the mid 1970s.
 12000 were estimated in the roost at Draycote Water in December 1974.
 Numbers declined somewhat towards the end of that decade, with a total population of around 20000 (Harrison et al., 1982).
-Since then they have remained relatively stable, with Harrison & Harrison (2005) estimating the wintering population at the start of the current millenium as still around 20000.
-Counts at some of the larger roosts are now rather intermittent but data suggest a slight increase between 2000 and 2010.
+Since then they have remained relatively stable, with Harrison & Harrison (2005) estimating the wintering population at the start of the current millennium as still around 20000.
+Counts at some of the larger roosts are now rather intermittent but data suggest varying fortunes between 2000 and 2015, which probably reflect the level of activity at nearby landfill sites..

 |5-year Mean||Draycote||Tame Valley||Westwood||Belvide||Blithfield||Chasewater||Bartley|